allanokothdev/BookkeeperFVM/README.md

 # Problem & Solution
 Women-owned Small and Medium Enterprises (WSMEs) in Africa are disproportionately affected by financial exclusion due to a variety of factors, including cultural and societal barriers, lack of collateral and credit history, and limited access to financial institutions.
 This is particularly true for women-owned businesses, which are twice as likely as men-owned businesses to be financially excluded.

-Bookkeeper is a software as a service (SaaS) product that uses alternative data (sales and stock, transactions, payment info data) to support credit scoring for WSMEs.
+Bookkeeper is a product that uses alternative data to support credit scoring for WSMEs.
 By analyzing alternative data sources, including, transactions, and other payment info, sales, stock data, Bookkeeper can provide a more comprehensive and nuanced view of a WSME's creditworthiness.
 By leveraging AI and analytics, it can also improve the accuracy and efficiency of credit scoring and reduce biases in lending decisions, helping banks and financial institutions make informed and gender-conscious lending decisions.

 In addition to its primary goal of supporting credit scoring for WSMEs, Bookkeeper can also contribute to the goal of promoting sustainable finance and mitigating the impact of climate change by helping banks and financial institutions make informed and equitable lending decisions for WSMEs engaged in sustainable practices.